Marigold Flowers: A Comprehensive Guide

 Additionally, marigold extracts have been used for centuries to treat a variety of ailments, including digestive issues and skin irritations.
 In recent years, marigold extracts have also been studied for their potential anti-inflammatory and anti-cancer properties.

-Marigolds are used as a companion plant to many vegetables that you plant in your garden.
+Marigolds are used as companion plants to many vegetables that you plant in your garden.

 Origins and History